-There Flynn sat on the bank of the river with his rod in his left hand and his head resting in the other, blankly staring out across the river as he tried drowning them out.
+On the bank of the river, Flynn slouched with his rod in one hand and his head cradled in the other, his line forgotten as he tried to drown out the incessant rambling beside him.

 It was not working.